myheatmap/myheatmap.github.com/index.markdown

 ##4.
 Get the heat tile for your map set

-Heat tiles for a set can be requested by specifying a zoomlevel and x and y coordinates:
+Heat tiles for a set can be requested by specifying a zoom level and x and y coordinates:

     GET http://api.myheatmap.com/sets/1/tile/?x=0&y=0&z=0